 Computer Science (Certificate)

-Applications: The applications requirement may be satisfied by any Computer Science course numbered higher than (not including) CS320L, or by a course taught outside of the department of Computer Science in computer applications to another discipline.
-Students wishing to use such a course as the applications elective for a Minor Certificate must have their choice approved in advance by the faculty member who supervises the Certificate Programs and must meet the prerequisites for the course set by the department in which it is offered
+*Application elective: The applications requirement may be satisfied by any Computer Science course numbered higher than CS341, or by a course taught outside of the department of Computer Science in computer applications to another discipline.
+Students wishing to use such a course as the applications elective for a Certificate must have their choice approved in advance by the Undergraduate Program Director and must meet the prerequisites for the course set by the department in which it is offered.